May is Mental Health Awareness Month - Events and Resources

 Question, Persuade and Refer Suicide Prevention Training

 The Fairfax-Falls Church Community Services Board offers a free online class that provides information and resources to save a life.
-QPR (Question, Persuade, and Refer) gatekeeper training is designed to assist in recognizing the warning signs of suicide and helping someone in crisis
+QPR (Question, Persuade and Refer) training is designed to assist in recognizing the warning signs of suicide and helping someone in crisis

 Virtual “Talk.
 They Hear You.”
 Underage Drinking and Substance Use Presentation

 “Talk.
-They Hear You.” is a national substance use prevention campaign that encourages talking with children early about alcohol and other drugs.
+They Hear You.” is a national substance use prevention campaign that encourages parents and caregivers to talk children, teens and young adults about alcohol and other drugs.
 This presentation will highlight risks of underage drinking and other drug use, trends in youth alcohol and other drug use, protective factors and local resources and information.

 Virtual Opioid Overdose and Naloxone Education Training

-The Fairfax-Falls Church Community Services Board offers Opioid Overdose and Naloxone Education trainings to teach individuals what to do and not do in an overdose situation, how to administer naloxone and what to do afterwards.
+The Fairfax-Falls Church Community Services Board offers an Opioid Overdose and Naloxone Education training to teach individuals what to do, and not do, in an overdose situation, how to administer naloxone, and what to do afterwards.
 Upon successful completion of the training, residents of Fairfax County and the Cities of Fairfax and Falls Church can receive a free box of naloxone upon request.

 Understanding Adverse Childhood Experiences (ACEs) Training

 Adverse Childhood Experiences, known as ACEs, can have profound effects on the well-being of an individual and on a community.
 Trauma can even increase the likelihood of developing a chronic disease.
-There is hope.
-One stable and caring relationship can mitigate the impacts of trauma.
+One stable and caring relationship can soften the impacts of trauma.
 Attend a free presentation on “Building Resilient Communities and Understanding Adverse Childhood Experiences (ACEs)” to learn how hope and connection can buffer ACEs.

 Children’s Mental Health Awareness Community Celebration